zenkavi/ADDM.jl/docs/src/tutorials/02_likelihood_computation.md

 4. Solving the Fokker Planck Equation (FPE): This relies on conceptualizing the relative decision value, the putative construct that accummulates towards a boundary to indicate a choice, as a probabilistic particle that moves in space and time.
 Briefly, the FPE describes how a probability distribution changes over time.
 Since it is an expression of change, formally it is written as a partial differential equation.
 We'll skip the details of the math here but for an in depth dive, please see Shinn et al.[^1].
 In addition to this toolbox[^2], the pyDDM package makes use of it as well.

 Importantly, all of these methods compute the likelihood for a single observation.
 To choose the parameter combination that is the most similar to the data we need to take into account the likelihood of *all* observations.
-If we assume that each observation is independent from each other (i.e. that the decision-making process is the same in each trial[^3]) then the likelihood of all the observations would be the product of the likelihoods for each trial (like the probability of getting 3 heads in 5 coin flips).
+If we assume that each observation is independent from each other (i.e. that the decision-making process is the same in each trial) then the likelihood of all the observations would be the product of the likelihoods for each trial (like the probability of getting 3 heads in 5 coin flips).
 Since probabilities range from 0 to 1, this multiplication can create numerical challenges when working with computers (very small numbers).
-Therefore, raw likelihood values are converted to negative log likelihoods and summed across all observations.
+Therefore, raw likelihood values are converted to negative log likelihoods.
 Conveniently, maximizing the likelihoods is equivalent to minimizing negative log likelihoods.
-So the parameter combination that yields the smallest negative log likelihood is called the "maximum likelihood estimate" (MLE).
+So the parameter combination that yields the smallest sum of negative log likelihoods is called the "maximum likelihood estimate" (MLE).

 Likelihood-based (maximum likelihood) estimation is used in many different applications.
 Therefore there are many methods developed to determine how to search the parameter space to find the MLE.
 These are called optimization algorithms.
 Both built-in and custom likelihood functions in ADDM.jl can be used with various optimization algorithms (detailed [here](https://addm-toolbox.github.io/ADDM.jl/dev/tutorials/07_alt_optimization_algs/)).
 The built-in algorithm within ADDM.jl, grid computation, is perhaps the simplest.
 It requires the parameter space to be determined in advance, computes negative log likelihoods for each parameter combination and selects the combination that minimizes this.
 It is not the most computationally efficient method, instead we rely on Julia for speed, but one that gives researchers full control over their parameter space.